Dimension-independent Markov chain Monte Carlo on the sphere: Markov chain Monte Carlo on the sphere

 Next, we derive the regular conditional distribution $\nu_{|\RadProjToSphere}$ for Gaussian measures $\nu = \Normal(0,C)$ on $\HH = \Reals^d$, and state the resulting reprojected \ac{pCN}-\ac{MH} algorithm as well as the reprojected \ac{ESS} algorithm.

 \paragraph{Simulating the conditional distribution $\nu_{|\RadProjToSphere}$.} We first prove a proposition about the regular conditional distributions $\nu_{|T}$ in the more general setting of Polish spaces $\XX,\YY$.
 We then apply this proposition to derive an explicit description for $\nu_{|\RadProjToSphere}$.
+One can modify this procedure for manifolds in Hilbert spaces that are more general than the unit sphere $\Sphere$, e.g.\ manifolds that can be described by a measurable mapping $T \colon \HH \to \HH$, by replacing $\RadProjToSphere$ with $T$.

 \begin{proposition} Let $\XX$ and $\YY$ be Polish spaces equipped with a measurable mapping $T \colon \XX \to \YY$ and $\nu_{0}\in\probson{\XX}$.
 Let $\PPhi \colon \YY \to \Reals$ be measurable with $Z \defeq \int_{\YY} \exp(- \PPhi(T(x))) \, \nu_{0}(\rd x)<\infty$, define $\Phi \colon \XX \to \Reals$ by $\Phi(x) \defeq \PPhi(T(x))$ for $ x \in \XX$, and let $\nu\in\probson{\XX}$ be given by